rawgraphs/rawgraphs-core/website/docs/chart-interface.md

 ## `dimensions`

+The dimension property must be an array of [Dimension definitions](api#dimension--object) and is used to create the "slots" to whom can be mapped the columns of the user dataset.
+Each dimension is an object with the following properties:

 | Name | Type | Default | Description |
 | --- | --- | --- | --- |
 | id | <code>string</code> |  | unique id |